repetitions are assisted movement by a training partner, or spotter.

 to enhance long-term fitness and performance gains.
 For advanced

 trainees, periodization is more effective than training at a

 fixed intensity and duration (Bompa 1990).
 See Periodization

-progress with a program with a simple linear progressive resistance
+progress in a program with a simple linear, progressive resistance

 program (Hoffman 2003).
 Also see Variation.